-Karen Lunnon: My role as Home School Link Worker and ELSA
+Karen Lunnon: My role as Home School Link Worker, ELSA and FEIPS Practitioner

 I am fully trained and accredited to deliver the Triple P (Positive Parenting Programme).
 The programme is aimed to help parents develop strategies for dealing with a variety of childhood behaviour problems.